Last updated: 12 June 2023

 Then actively pursue any unauthorized copying of your designs or code.
-Start with Google searches for unique text, images or code snippets that you have used and, if necessary, use a professional service.
-Once found, ask them to take down the copyrighted material and file take down requests with Google.
+Start with Google searches for unique text, images or code snippets you have used and, if necessary, use a professional service.
+Once found, ask them to take down the copyrighted material and lodge ‘take down’ requests with Google.

-What should I do if my web designs or code are copied without my permission?
+What should I do if my web designs or code are copied without permission?

-Firstly, track down the owner of the site and make contact with them.
+Firstly, track down the site’s owner and make contact with them.
 The owner’s information will usually be available somewhere on the site (or use a service like WhoIs).

-In some cases, owners simply may not realise that the site has been copied.
-For example, they might have hired somebody to build the website for them and might be unaware that the site has actually been copied.
+Sometimes, owners may not realise that the site has been copied.
+For example, they might have hired somebody to build the website for them and might be unaware that the site has been copied.

-This actually happened to us at Legal123! (and we got the whole website taken down)
+This happened to us at Legal123! (and we got the whole website taken down)

-If the owner does not respond to your initial contact, or refuses to take the site down, then you may send a more stern message, notifying them that if they do not take the site down, you will be taking legal action and outlining the repercussions that they may face.
+Suppose the owner does not respond to your initial contact or refuses to take the site down.
+In that case, you may send a more stern message, notifying them that if they do not take the site down, you will be taking legal action and outlining the repercussions that they may face.